-The Parent Communications Rep works cooperatively as members of the HOC Senior Staff team and as leading point of contact with campers, their parents and HOC staff.
-The PCR is responsible for the initial contact of all first time campers and their parents within the 48 hrs of camp through email or phone, they also take lead on serious camper issues and other campers satisfaction related issues as they arise through the summer.
+The Parent Communications Rep works cooperatively as members of the HOC Senior Staff team and as the leading point of contact with campers, their parents, and HOC staff.
+The PCR is responsible for the initial contact of all first-time campers and their parents within the 48 hrs of camp through email or phone, they also take lead on serious camper issues and other campers satisfaction related issues as they arise through the summer.

 The PCR work closely with all staff teams to ensure camper health and well-being while at HOC.

 DAILY / WEEKLY RESPONSIBILITIES

 - Provide care to our campers that reflect the standards and guidelines of the Hockey Opportunity Camp Code of Conduct.

 - Be the main source of communication between parents and campers when campers are at camp.

 - Dealing one on one with camper parents via phone and/or email.